davejoe506/bikeshare-case-study/README.md

   * rider type (member/casual)
 * As per the [Capital Bikeshare System Data website](https://ride.capitalbikeshare.com/system-data), the data has been processed to remove trips that are taken by staff as they service and inspect the system, trips that are taken to/from any of their “test” stations at their warehouses, and any trips lasting less than 60 seconds (potentially false starts or users trying to re-dock a bike to ensure it's secure).

-## :four: Data Exploration and Processing
+## :four: Data Cleaning

-Since an appended version of the previous 12 months of trip data would be millions of observations, I decided to import the data into a BigQuery database and took the following course of action to explore and process the data using SQL:
+Since an appended version of the previous 12 months of trip data would be millions of observations, I decided to import the data into a BigQuery database and took the following course of action to clean the data using SQL:

 * I appended tables for each month from July 2021 to June 2022 to create one table that covers the previous year of trips.
 The appended table has `3,205,919` observations.
 In addition, I added new fields that could potentially be useful during analysis, including ride length, day of week, and season (i.e. Winter, Spring, etc.) A view of this query can be found [here](https://github.com/davejoe506/bikeshare_case_study/blob/main/1_trips_all_unclean.sql).
 * I conducted the following data validation diagnostics: